knightedcodemonkey/duel/README.md

 ## Notes

 As far as I can tell, `duel` is one (if not the only) way to get a correct dual package build using only `tsc` while using only **one package.json** file and **one tsconfig.json** file, _and also_ preserving module system by file extension.
-The Microsoft backed TypeScript team [keep](https://github.com/microsoft/TypeScript/issues/54593) [talking](https://github.com/microsoft/TypeScript/pull/54546) about dual build support, but their philosophy is mainly one of self perseverance, rather than collaboration.
-For instance, they continue to refuse to rewrite specifiers.
+The Microsoft backed TypeScript team [keep](https://github.com/microsoft/TypeScript/issues/54593) [talking](https://github.com/microsoft/TypeScript/pull/54546) about dual build support, but their philosophy is mainly one of self-preservation, rather than collaboration.
+For instance, they continue to [refuse to rewrite specifiers](https://github.com/microsoft/TypeScript/issues/16577).
 The downside of their decisions, and the fact that `npm` does not support using alternative names for the package.json file, is that `duel` must copy your project directory before attempting to run the builds in parallel.